 General Logistics Systems (GLS) offers pan-European parcel logistics, express delivery and logistics solutions.
 Founded in 1999, with strong roots in the national parcel logistics markets, GLS is now one of the leading parcel carriers in Europe.

-Via own subsidiaries and partner companies GLS provides reliable parcel delivery services in 41 European states.
+Via own subsidiaries and partner companies GLS provides reliable parcel delivery services in 41 European countries and seven U.S. states.
 In many countries the shipper also offers express delivery and logistical value-added services.

 “Quality leader in European parcel logistics” is the guiding principle of GLS.
 Quality for the parcel carrier means: high reliability and delivery performance, extremely low damage and loss ratios, and short delivery times for GLS parcels.
 The national delivery time in most countries is less than 24 hours.
 International delivery times are between 24 to 96 hours.
 The parcel carrier generally reaches international business centres within 48 hours.